Elagabalus (with Kit Heyam)

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-Learn more about Rachel and her books at rachelcantor.com
+Learn more about Andrea and her work at andreapenrose.com

 Support Vulgar History on Patreon